brkljac/VideoFace2.0/README.md

 &nbsp;&nbsp;&nbsp;&nbsp; 4. **Lower right:** detection + recognition + passive tracker filtering + detection confidence score + temporal post filtering (proposed _Algorithm&nbsp;1_)

+&nbsp;&nbsp; $^{\text{*}}$ Note that the introduced $t_{min}$ delay in new identity approval only affects initial appearance of new identities, but does not affect ReID of the identities already present in the gallery (real-time operation after the new identity is approved as valid).
+Therefore, it could be replaced by a more complex ReID decision rule, which would have the same role as the introduced post filtering.
+In case of the need for immediate appearance of new identities in real-time operation, $t_{min} \approx 0$ should be used.

 <br />

 • **Face video story:**